secretstartups/handbook/sales/field-operations/channel-operations/index.html.md

 [**Partner Sourced Deal Registration**](https://about.gitlab.com/handbook/sales/field-operations/channel-operations/#partner-sourced-deal-registration) opportunities also require an authorized GitLab Partner to transact, and must also be found/created and registered in the [GitLab Partner Portal](https://partners.gitlab.com/) (excludes Alliances and GSIs).
 The applicable GitLab Channel Managers must approve the registered opportunity to qualify for partner program discounts and incentives.
 Partner Sourced Deal Registration opportunities are either:
 1. Net-new to GitLab
-2. An upsell/add-on for an existing GitLab customer Partner Sourced Deal Registration logic needs to match `Sales Qualified Source = Channel Generated` on the opportunity.
+2. An upsell/add-on for an existing GitLab customer

+An approved Partner Sourced Deal Registration results in `Sales Qualified Source = Partner Generated` on the opportunity.

 For more information: [Deal Registration Program Overview](https://about.gitlab.com/handbook/resellers/channel-working-with-GitLab/#deal-registration-program-overview).